Give Me Your Eyes

 "Give Me Your Eyes" is a song by contemporary Christian musician Brandon Heath from his second album, What If We.
 It was released in July 2008 as the album's lead single and quickly gained success.
 It sold nearly 6,000 downloads in the first week, and became 2008's highest-debuting Christian track at the time.
 It soon placed at No. 1 on Christian radio charts, and held the position for multiple consecutive weeks.
 At the end of 2008, it was the second most-played song of the year on Christian contemporary hit radio.

 The song is about wanting to see the world as God would, and having a desire to view people with more compassion.
 "Give Me Your Eyes" was written by Heath and songwriter Jason Ingram, and was generally well received by critics.
-The song received two GMA Dove Awards in April 2009, including the Song of the Year title.
+The song received two GMA Dove Awards in April 2009, including the Dove Award for Song of the Year.
 It was also Grammy Award-nominated in the Best Gospel Song category for 2009.